Insect hotel: Solitary bees and wasps

 Solitary bees, and solitary wasps do not live within a hive with a queen.

 Various species of solitary bees have different needs.
 The vast majority of these nest in tunnels dug in bare soil, but carpenter, mason, and leaf cutter bees nest in a tube.
 Only the latter two types nest in ready-made tubes in a bee hotel.
-They have species-specific preferences for tube diameter (2-10 mm) and length (about 10 cm).
+They have species-specific preferences for tube diameter (2–10 mm) and length (about 10 cm).
 A fertilized female makes a series of cells in a tube, one egg per cell provisioned with pollen and sealed with mud or leaf cuttings, respectively.
 These bees spend most of their life in a cell, as larva then cocoon over winter.
 They emerge in spring timed to pollinate fruit and almond trees.
 Males live very briefly as adults, just long enough to mate with females, who live just long enough to complete nesting.
+Most of these bees produce only one generation per year, i.e. the mature insects overwinter as imago in the brood cell.
+Some bivoltine species, on the other hand, have two generations.

 A common type of bee hotel is created from a wooden log, portion of a cut tree trunk or a stone block in which holes are drilled of different sizes (e.g. 2, 4, 6 and 8 mm) with the openings a few centimeters apart.
 The holes are slightly tilted upwards from the opening so rainwater can drain out, and are drilled about 10 cm into the material, while keeping the end solid.
 The entrances to these burrows must be smooth enough so that the delicate bodies of the insects are not damaged, with the exterior of wooden bee hotels being frequently sanded.